Danardi-L/Danardi-L/README.md

 As a passionate full-stack developer and a dedicated student at an Indonesian institute, I’ve had the privilege of creating impactful digital experiences.
 Here’s a glimpse into my journey:

-🌐 Crafting Business Solutions: I’ve designed sleek websites that empower companies to thrive in the digital landscape.
+🌐 Crafting Business Solutions: I’ve designed sleek websites that empower companies to thrive in the digital landscape.<br>
 🎮 Game Enthusiast: Beyond code, I’ve delved into the world of game development.
-From delightful children’s games to nostalgic retro FPS.
+From delightful children’s games to nostalgic retro FPS.<br>
-💼 Entrepreneurial Spirit: create my own business website.
+💼 Entrepreneurial Spirit: create my own business website.<br>
 📱 Financial Innovation: I’ve also ventured into mobile app development, particularly in the finance sector.
 Building intuitive solutions for managing finances.

 ## 🌐Socials